Content Options:

 Automated or semi-automated systems: insurance-based investment products

-312 The insurance intermediary’s or insurance undertaking’s responsibility to perform the suitability assessment in accordance with [COBS 9A.2.1R and COBS 9A.2.16R] shall not be reduced due to the fact that advice on insurance-based investment products is provided in whole or in part through an automated or semi-automated system.
+For the avoidance of doubt, a firm’s responsibility to perform the suitability assessment in accordance with COBS 9A.2.1R and COBS 9A.2.16R is not reduced where a personal recommendation on insurance-based investment products is provided in whole or in part through an automated or semi-automated system.

 [Note: article 12 of the IDD Regulation]